-This scenario also seems tougher.
-There seem to be fewer dragons or similar beasts that breathe fire on all party members, so your back line is generally safer.
-Otherwise, getting killed (or nearly so) is routine.
+I noticed there seem to be fewer dragons or similar beasts that breathe fire on all party members, so your back line is generally safer.
+This seems like the only real concession, though.
+The scenario overall feels tougher and getting killed (or nearly so) is routine.
 Encounters no longer seem tied to opening doors.
 I would get attacked while turning, which never happened in the first two games.
+This means you’re not only getting attacked more often, but you have to make sure to pause the game while mapping.
 As said, Poison spells are rampant throughout the scenario and poison still ticks every step – keep potions stocked.
 Duskers prowl the first level and deliver enough damage to KO new characters in their initial battles.
 Level-draining Banshees and others start appearing as early as the second floor – get hit and your character loses a whole level.
 Simply put, early character levels are miserable.

 Grinding also gets magnified with only six floors to work with.
 Hitting a point where I wasn’t getting enough experience on one level, but I was getting my ass handed to me on the next, was common.
 Splitting the party up does help a bit.
 When I would get frustrated with one set of floors, working on the party of the other alignment would bring back some quicker leveling that scratched the itch to make progress.
 Sharing Neutral characters was the key to making this work.
 Since my heaviest hitters (Samurai, Mage) were always leveling, they had the power to protect the weaker characters while they caught up.